Kishkindha: Ramayana

-Ignoring his wife Tara's pleas to make peace with Rama, Bali sets out to duel his brother once more, and is slain by Rama's arrow to his breast.
+Ignoring his wife Tara's pleas to make peace with Rama, Vali sets out to duel his brother once more, and is slain by Rama's arrow to his breast.
 Vali and Rama engage in a conversation about the morality of Rama's actions, to which Rama retorts that the vanara had conducted himself in a heinous manner by forcefully bedding Ruma, Sugriva's wife.
 Even as Tara laments, Sugriva is installed as king once more.
 However, four months later, he fails to honour his pledge to support Rama's rescue, lost in his blissful dalliance with Tara.
 A furious Lakshmana, first mollified by Tara, reproaches Sugriva for his conduct, after which he reconciles with him.
 Sugriva assembles his vanara forces and commands them to venture into the following regions:

 You will first behold the Vindhya ranges, possessing a hundred peaks covered with trees and shrubs of every kind, and the enchanting river, Narmada, frequented by mighty serpents, and the wide and charming stream, Godavari, with its dark reeds, and the captivating Krishnaveni; the regions of Mekhalas and Utkala and the city of Dasharna also; Abravanti and Avanti, Vidarbhas and Nishtikas and the charming Mahishakas.
 You will see too, the Matsyas, Kalingas and Kaushikas, where you should search for the princess and the Dandaka Forest with its mountains, rivers and caverns and the Godavari, also examine the districts of Andhras, Paundras, the Cholas, Pandyas and Keralas.
 Then repair to the Ayomukha Mountain, rich in ore, with its marvellous peaks and flowering woodlands; that mountain, possessing lovely forests of sandalwood, should be carefully searched by you.